erlang-unicode/i18n/README.md

 Enviroment Variables
 ====================

-You can configure the compilation process with enviroment variables.
+You can configure the compilation process with environment variables.
 This application uses rebar for building, it also uses [this patch](https://github.com/basho/rebar/pull/129) for checking env vars.